Skip to main content

 Functional cookies

-Functional cookies are responsible for enhancing the performance of specific resources and services and facilitating a higher level of personalisation.
-Although not crucial for general navigation, they have the potential to restrict or impede the usage of certain non-essential functionalities.
-Presently, none of Full Fabric's features rely on functional cookies, but proactive consent is still sought to accommodate future developments.
+Functional cookies enhance the performance of specific features and enable a higher level of personalisation.
+Although not essential for general navigation, disabling them may restrict certain non-essential functionality.
+Currently none of Full Fabric's features rely on functional cookies, but proactive consent is still sought to accommodate future developments.

 Analytical cookies